 What is DFARS 7020:

-As DFARS 7019 stated, organizations must submit at least a Basic Level Assessment to the Supplier Performance Risk System (SPRS).
-A Basic Level Assessment means that organizations are able to self attest to their compliance with NIST 800-171, but a Medium or High Level Assessment is present in some contracts, depending on the type of data involved.
-A Medium or High Level Assessment means that the DoD assesses organization’s compliance to NIST 800-171.
+There are three different levels of risk assessments: Basic, Medium, and High.
+As DFARS 7019 stated, organizations must submit at least a Basic Level Risk Assessment to the Supplier Performance Risk System (SPRS).
+A Basic Level Assessment means that organizations are able to self attest to their compliance with NIST 800-171.

-The DoD will also provide organizations a chance to rebuttal if they disagree with the DoD’s findings in a Medium or High Assessment.
-The DoD states, “The contractor has 14 business days to provide additional information to demonstrate that they meet any security requirements not observed by the assessment team or to rebut the findings that may be of question”.
+In the event of a failed audit, the DoD will allow organizations a chance to rebuttal if they disagree with the assessment team’s findings in a Medium or High Assessment.
+DFARS 7020 allows contractors and their subcontractors 14 business days to show the DoD evidence they meet any security requirements that are in question.

 DFARS 7020 also describes the role of subcontractors and the responsibilities that they have in keeping CUI safe.
-Organizations are not allowed to use subcontractors, “unless the subcontractor has completed, within the last 3 years, at least a Basic NIST SP 800-171 DoD Assessment”.
-This means that not only does your organization need to become NIST 800-171 compliant, but any of your subcontractors must as well.
+Organizations are not allowed to use subcontractors, unless that subcontractor has at least a Basic NIST SP 800-171 DoD Assessment that is less than 3 years old.
+This means that not only does your organization need to become NIST 800-171 compliant, but any of your subcontractors that handle CUI must as well.